 fastthread.io will provide an analysis, and typically a prescriptive action can be determined.
 Example:

-As we have discussed above, an unresponsive UI is typically a symptom of high CPU utilization and memory consumption.
-However, there are times when other factors can come into play such as networking latency or bad plugins.
+As discussed above, an unresponsive UI is typically a symptom of high CPU utilization and memory consumption.
+However, other factors can come into play, such as networking latency or bad plugins.
 The following best practices should be observed when faced with an unresponsive or lagging UI.

 Using Firefox or Google Chrome, ensure that your web browser is up-to-date, clear your cache and cookies, and enable Developer Tools to ensure a proxy or firewall is not blocking your connection to Jenkins.
 The example below shows a stable network connection returning 200 status when attempting to reach the Jenkins instance: